How to Rehydrate a Dehydrated Sourdough Starter

 Resources & Videos:

-(Mind&Gut has no affiliation to the sources linked below, for educational support only.)
+Mind&Gut has no affiliation to the sources linked below.
+The purpose is for educational support only.

 Maintaining a starter with regular feedings: